johnj974/triathlon-checklist/README.md

 <h2><a id="user-content-ux" class="anchor" aria-hidden="true" href="#ux"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path fill-rule="evenodd" d="M4 9h1v1H4c-1.5 0-3-1.69-3-3.5S2.55 3 4 3h4c1.45 0 3 1.69 3 3.5 0 1.41-.91 2.72-2 3.25V8.59c.58-.45 1-1.27 1-2.09C10 5.22 8.98 4 8 4H4c-.98 0-2 1.22-2 2.5S3 9 4 9zm9-3h-1v1h1c1 0 2 1.22 2 2.5S13.98 12 13 12H9c-.98 0-2-1.22-2-2.5 0-.83.42-1.64 1-2.09V6.25c-1.09.53-2 1.84-2 3.25C6 11.31 7.55 13 9 13h4c1.45 0 3-1.69 3-3.5S14.5 6 13 6z"></path></svg>
 </a>UX</h2>
 <h3>Strategy</h3>
-<p>The strategy for the site was to make a simple user friendly app that could be used by anyone who is involved or who wishes to try
+<p>The strategy for the site was to make a simple user friendly mobile app that could be used by anyone who is involved or who wishes to try
  a triathlon, A lot of people when they are considering doing a triathlon for the first time only do one of the disciplines as part of a team
  I made this app as an assistant to a triathlete to make a checklist of equipment they use for each discipline and to also be able to record and maintain records of upcoming events and of previous event times and also to record individual observations in a notes section
  I designed the app to be user friendly on both desktop and mobile device, I decided to go with a very minimalistic design to record and edit triathlon related information as essentially the main purpose of the site is its CRUD functionallity and the clear presentation and interactivity of that data.
+I went with a mobile first design for this app as I envision it being used by athletes checking off equipment and recording event times just before or after partaking in triathlon events
  </p>

 <h3>Scope</h3>